Course offerings reflect the 2018-2019 Elmhurst College Catalog. One unit of credit equals four semester hours.

 A geographic overview of life in the traditional societies of Latin America, Africa and Asia.
 The distinctive identities of these regions and the current issues that influence their development are examined in light of major concepts and theories in geography, the cultural heritage of each region, and the global political-economic structure of the world.

 An introduction to spatial cognition, conceptualization and representation.
 Students explore physical and cultural landscapes using various mapping and geovisualization techniques and software tools.
 The geographic perspective is used to examine a broad range of topics including retail location, crime patterns, access to health care and environmental justice.
-No prerequisites.

 This course approaches the diversity of practice and belief of the major world religions from a geographical perspective.
 Key topics include development of religious hearths, processes in the diffusion of religion, the role of place within and among religious systems, their sub branches and denominations, religious efforts to exert cultural territoriality over secular space, and the meanings and uses of sacred space at various scales.
 The relationship between religion and place is examined with emphasis on how religions change and adapt to new locales, particularly in the U.S. Contested religious spaces will be analyzed along with the geographical implications of religious fundamentalism.